Blogged updated 2023

 The Alabama Disabilities Advocacy Program (ADAP) is a federally-funded protection and advocacy program.
 ADAP provides legal services to Alabamians with disabilities to protect, promote and expand their rights.

-The Statewide Independent Living Council (SILC) aims to remove barriers to independent living for disabled Alabamians and works to increase necessary supports and services.
+The Statewide Independent Living Council (SILC) aims to remove barriers to independent living for disabled Alabamians and works to increase necessary support and services.

 The Alabama Department of Rehabilitation Services provides free or low-cost services, such as physical therapy, employment opportunities, independent living support, and assistive technology to Alabamians of all ages with disabilities.